Background Information, University of Guelph Accessibility Services

 2015 - Counselling and SAS joined with Student Health Services, the Wellness Centre and the Health & Performance Centre to form a new department called Student Wellness.
 Total students served: 2,156

 2016 - Orientation programs for new students with disabilities at the end of the summer come together under a single title - Campus Compass.
 Different streams exist to address different learning styles and the unique needs associated with different types of disabilities.

-2018 - (Anticipated) Counselling and SAS will move to the JT Powell Building following an addition and extensive renovations to the facilities.
-This will bring all of Student Wellness under one roof and provide an opportunity for better integration of services.
+2018 - Counselling and SAS move to the JT Powell Building following an addition and extensive renovations to the facilities.
+This has brought all of Student Wellness under one roof and has provided an opportunity for better integration of services.

 Important: Tests & Exams